MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/msal-python-overview.md

    ```

 3. Either there is no suitable token in the cache, or you chose to skip the previous step,
-   now it is time to actually send a request to AAD to obtain a token.
+   now it is time to actually send a request to Azure AD to obtain a token.
    There are different methods based on your client type and scenario.
 Here we demonstrate a placeholder flow.

    ```python